 - Declutter: Sell the treadmill.
 Donate the Christmas inflatables.
 Embrace minimalism.

 - Assess the Bones: Check for leaks, electrical capacity, and structural issues.
-(A1 Garage Conversion offers free inspections—just saying.)
+(A1 ADU Contractor offers free inspections—just saying.)

 - Plan Your Layout: Shelving?
 Hydroponics?
 A cozy reading nook?
 Sky’s the limit.